ClaudiaInSweden/visit-jarbo/README.md

 ### Code

-Initially a lot of the css code was copied from the Walkthrough project "Love Running" and changed during the project to fit this site.
+Initially, a lot of the css code was copied from the Walkthrough project "Love Running" and changed during the project to fit this site.

 - Copied Asterisk wildcard selector copied from the Walkthrough project "Love Running"
-- Header & Navigation copied from the Walkthrough project "Love Running"
+- Header & navigation copied from the Walkthrough project "Love Running"
 - Footer copied from the Walkthrough project "Love Running".
 - Gallery copied from the Walkthrough project "Love Running"
 - Contact us page copied from the Walkthrough project "Love Running"
 - Index page copied from the Walkthrough project
--